mutonix/pyramidinfer/README.md

 [![arXiv](https://img.shields.io/badge/arXiv-2110.06707-b31b1b.svg)](https://arxiv.org/abs/2405.12532)

 ## Updates
+- [2024-11-19] We update the implementation of PyramidInfer to be compatible with the latest version of Huggingface transformers `4.46.3`.
+We rename the legacy code to `modeling_llama_pyramidinfer_legacy.py` which is compatible with the old version of Huggingface transformers `4.31.0`.
 - [2024-06-17] We release the code for PyramidInfer where the details can be found in [here](https://github.com/mutonix/pyramidinfer?tab=readme-ov-file#implementation-of-pyramidinfer).

 [WIP] This repository is still under construction.
 We will release the full code to evaluate the performance of PyramidInfer using the OpenCompass.